edwardasilva/edwardasilva/README.md

 ## Career Goals

-- Complete BSEE with focus on controls and information sciences
-- Obtain FE Certification for professional practice
+- Finish Bachelor of Science in Electrical Engineering
+- Obtain Fundamentals of Engineering (FE) certification
+- Pursue Graduate Degree
-- Complete MS in Robotics and PhD in related field
+- Work in R\&D within robotics and control systems
-- Pursue career in academia, focusing on teaching and research
+- Teach and conduct research as a university professor